Artoria2e5/svg-emoticons/README.md

 - If you are not worried about size or compatibility, just use the SVGs.
 - If you are facing old browsers, export it to bitmap just like what ordinary users do.
 - For better size or compatibility, try **File -> Save As -> Optimized SVG** in Inkscape.
   Choose the options you want to use.
+(Actually to make files look prettier, I am already optimizing the files in-repo, but anyway you might want more control over the files..)

 COPYING
 -------